jingCGM/beginner_tutorials/readme.md

 ## Run recorder:
 recorder will record rosbag in 15 seconds and save it in results folder. record argument can control if save ros bag, and its default value is false. default publishing rate is 10hz.
+If you want to run launch file without recording, please refer to section "Run launch files"
 ```
 	roslaunch beginner_tutorials topics.launch record:=true
 ```

 After record finished terminal will show: "[record-4] process has finished cleanly".
-Then stop the current terminal using Ctrl+c then do following commands:
+Then stop the current terminal using Ctrl+c.

+To test the bag file do following commands:
 ```
 	roscore
 ```